Quantitative Accelerated Life Testing Data Analysis

 An Overview of Basic Concepts

 In typical life data analysis, the practitioner analyzes life data from a sampling of units operated under normal conditions.
-This analyses allows the practitioner to quantify the life characteristics of the product and make general predictions about all of the products in the population.
+This analysis allows the practitioner to quantify the life characteristics of the product and make general predictions about all of the products in the population.
 For a variety of reasons, engineers may wish to obtain reliability results for their products more quickly than they can with data obtained under normal operating conditions.
 As an alternative, these engineers may use quantitative accelerated life tests to capture life data under accelerated stress conditions that will cause the products to fail more quickly without introducing unrealistic failure mechanisms.
 This document presents an overview of basic concepts in quantitative accelerated life testing data analysis and some suggestions for additional research on the subject.
 We assume that you already have a basic understanding of life data analysis concepts.

 Quantitative Accelerated Life Tests